 Design and Construction Assistance, Incentives

 The RNC project pipeline is developed primarily through coordination with Rhode Island permitting departments, engagement of the building industry, and referrals from EnergyWise and Rhode Island Housing.
-A participating customer/project team begins the process by calling or emailing the RNC Program.
+A participating customer/project team officially begins the enrollment process by calling or emailing the RNC Program.
 The project team meets with the RNC Program team (led by a Lead Vendor) to discuss the project design, learn how to modify design or mechanical systems to improve energy efficiency, and initiate energy modeling of the project to determine the potential for incentives.
 Once construction has begun, RNC staff provides on-site training as needed and conducts inspections of the completed project to determine energy efficiency and respective incentives.
 When the project is complete and has met program requirements, the performance and equipment incentives are issued.

 Market Development